Tibial Implant Fixation in TKA Worth A Revision? -- How to Avoid Stress-Shielding Even for Stiff Metallic Implants: Results

 {{{\bf Post- to presurgery SED differences [\%] and plate:stem force decomposition [\%]}} for various implant materials and interface conditions at stem length of 40mm and cementless stem fixation.} \end{Table}

-The impact of the implant material on SED-changes is shown in Tab.~\ref{fig:SEDdiff-40-VariousMaterials-VariousInterfaceCond-tab}.
+The impact of the implant material on SED-changes is shown in Table~\ref{fig:SEDdiff-40-VariousMaterials-VariousInterfaceCond-tab}.
 The comparison of the CoCr-case with the Ti-alloy case indicates that stiffness change of the implant material, here roughly 2:1, has very little influence on SED changes compared to pre-surgery conditions, which is true for both sticking and sliding friction conditions at low friction coefficients.
 It is only the sticking friction case, where the drastic Young's modulus reduction from CoCr/Ti (210/110 GPa) to PE (1.2 GPa) material (Young's modulus ratio Ti-alloy to PE: 91) does considerably avoid SED loss.
 For sliding friction however, the improvement of the fully PE implant compared to the much stiffer materials CoCr and Ti is minor.
-In conclusion, interface conditions are more relevant for SED changes than the stiffness of the implant material.

-If the stiffnesses of bone and implant are decoupled by sliding friction conditions, the stiffness of the implant does not matter; the all-PE variant exhibits almost the same SED-differences as the much stiffer Ti-alloy does.
+If the stiffnesses of bone and implant are decoupled by sliding friction conditions, the stiffness of the implant does not matter; the all-PE variant exhibits almost the same SED-differences as the much stiffer Ti-alloy does. {Only in the case of sticking friction realized by full cementation or osseointegration, material stiffness has a stronger impact on stress shielding.}